 The subject site is not zoned Village-Medium or Village-Low.
-Therefore, this section was not evaluated by the Planning Board.
+Therefore, this section was not evaluated by staff.

 Land Use

 Through the original basic plans, the subject property was rezoned from the R-A and R-R Zones to the R-L and L-A-C Zones, respectively.